mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

    LTspice model of Laboratory Noise Source.
    :label:`ngltspice`

-The above circuit’s noise is fairly trivial to model, given that it is constant for some bandwidth (in which a signal of interest would lie), above which it rolls off with approximately a first order lowpass response.
+Figure :ref:`ngltspice` ciruit’s noise is fairly trivial to model, given that it is constant for some bandwidth (in which a signal of interest would lie), above which it rolls off with approximately a first order lowpass response.
 Where this technique comes in handy is modeling non-flat noise floors, either due to higher order analog filtering, or active elements themselves.
 The classic example is the “noise mountain” that often exists in autozero amplifiers such as the LTC2057, as seen in figure :ref:`ltc2057nsd`.

 .. figure:: inputvoltage_noise_spectrum.png
    :scale: 30 %